Student FERPA Rights and Directory Information Policy, Annual Notification

 - Directory Information Non-Disclosure form (PDF)

 FERPA Rights.
-The Family Educational Rights and Privacy Act of 1974, as amended, (FERPA), as amended, specifically addresses the rights of students as they pertain to their education records.
+The Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, specifically addresses the rights of students as they pertain to their education records.
 Education records are those records which directly relate to the individual student currently or formerly in attendance and are maintained by Loyola University Chicago (Loyola).
 The following information serves as Loyola’s annual notification of the students' rights and provides links to valuable resources to help members of the Loyola community better understand their responsibilities under FERPA.